 Ohio has codified the dog bite law in Ohio Revised Code 955.28 (B).
 This statute states that the owner of a dog is liable for any loss to a person or property that is caused by the dog.
 There is no mention of any mindset required in the landowner’s mind, or that the dog has any history of viciousness.

 These attacks are also not limited by geographic location.
 An owner is just as responsible in their own home as they are on the street, and a Fremont dog bite attorney could help hold the owner accountable.

 There are two prominent exceptions written into the dog bite law.
 First, a dog owner is not responsible if the injured person was teasing or harassing the dog in any way while on the owner’s property before the attack.

-If you or a family member have been attacked by another person’s dog, regardless of the circumstances, contact Fremont dog bite attorneys today.
-Ohio’s law holds the dog’s owner legally liable for all personal and property damage that results from any dog attack.
+If you or a family member have been attacked by another person’s dog, regardless of the circumstances, contact our firm today.
+The state’s law holds the dog’s owner legally liable for all personal and property damage that results from any dog attack.
 Even if the dog has no history of violence, the injured person can still file a suit.

 However, be aware that the law in Ohio states in Ohio Revised Code 2305.10 that any claim for a personal injury must be started within two years of the date of injury, so time is of the essence.
-Contact Fremont dog bite lawyers today to hold the owner of the dog responsible for its actions.
+Contact our lawyers today to hold the owner of the dog responsible for its actions.